Do you want to be a vet tech? Apply for JJC's vet tech program beginning Jan. 1, 2020! The application will...

 The Radiologic Technology Program has special admissions criteria and limited enrollment.
 Applicants are responsible for ensuring the requirements are met and all necessary documentation is on file.
 Only complete files will be considered.

-To more information and instructions, please select the Radiologic Technology tab under Health & Occupational Science.
+For more information and instructions, please select the Radiologic Technology tab under Health & Occupational Science on the Admissions webpage.